archer-v/boogieman/README.md

 #### Daemon mode

-`./boogieman daemon --config test/boogieman.yml` will start the utility in a daemon mode with configuration read from test/boogieman.yml.
+`./boogieman daemon --config test/boogieman.yml` will start the service in a daemon mode with configuration read from test/boogieman.yml.

 Configuration file contains global options, list of jobs (scripts) and a schedule of their execution.
 HTTP server is listen at the tcp port (default 9091) and exposes scripts execution result as a prometheus metrics and json format text.